Ashwin-Nema/fullstack_task_Ashwin/README.md

     npm run dev
     ```

-5. **Open the browser at "http://localhost:3000"**
-Open the browser at http://localhost:3000.
-Now the project is running
+5. Open the browser at http://localhost:3000, Now the project is running